Lucas-zz/Pokedex_Front/README.md

 ```

-After this, you can start using the script below.
+After this, you can start using the scripts below.

 ---